Will the original photo change?

 iPhone HEIC to JPG

-The conversion creates new JPG copies.
-Keep the original HEIC files if you may need the highest-quality source, Live Photo details, or camera metadata later.
+The conversion creates new files.
+Keep the original HEIC photos if you might need the highest-quality source, Live Photo details, or camera metadata later.

 | Source | What to check | Best next step |